Photographic History of Table Mountain

 barrier is seen above and to the left of the camp to protect the area

-The author spent the better part of two days trying to locate the area
+The author spent the better part of two days locating the area

-picture was taken.
-In the lower center is the original roadbed
+been taken.
+In the lower center is the original roadbed seen here

 author's car next to it.
 With the